CAS: 9001-63-2 | EC No.: 3.2. 1.17

 Animal Health and Nutrition: Improving health and well-being grants greater yields

 Lysozyme Hydrochloride is highly effective in animal health applications, providing antimicrobial protection while restoring microbiological balance.
 Bioseutica® developed the immunity-boosting ENTEGARD® range through our in-house Lysozyme Hydrochloride production and applications expertise.
-These Lysozyme-based feed additives are now available in formulations specifically developed for poultry, swine, and aquaculture operations.
-Through its immune, nutrient absorption, and gut health-boosting properties, ENTEGARD® reduces mortality, improving animal health and wellbeing, ultimately driving increased yield.
+These Lysozyme-based feed additives are now available in formulations specifically designed for poultry, swine, and aquaculture operations.
+Through its immune, nutrient absorption, and gut health-boosting properties, ENTEGARD® reduces mortality, improves animal health and wellbeing, and ultimately drives increased yield.

-The ENTEGARD® range is highly valued by RWA (raised without antibiotic) operations, allowing producers to develop antibiotic-free (ABF) processes without sacrificing productivity.
-ENTEGARD® offers producers an effective, easy-to-use solution to the increasing consumer demand for antibiotic-free animal products.
+The ENTEGARD® range is highly valued by RWA (raised without antibiotic) operations.
+It allows producers to develop antibiotic-free (ABF) processes without sacrificing productivity.
+ENTEGARD® offers producers a practical, easy-to-use solution to the increasing consumer demand for antibiotic-free animal products.

 Hygiene, Skincare, and Cosmeceuticals: The natural choice